As a manager, the chances are that at one time you were an expert.

 You are now the leader without expertise—and this is where you, possibly for the first time in your career, find yourself failing.
 You feel frustrated, tired and disoriented, even angry.
 What can you do?

-First, resist your natural inclination to dive into the details so they can be an expert again.
+First, resist your natural inclination to dive into the details so you can be an expert again.

 What should you do instead?
 To succeed in this situation, you must learn and practice a generalist leadership style.
 Based on my work with leaders who have successfully made the transition, here are the four key skills to develop and practice:

-1) Focus on relationships, not facts – The specialist focuses on facts and the generalist leader focuses on relationships.
-The specialist tells their staff the answer; the generalist brings them together find the answer.
+1) Focus on relationships, not facts – The specialist focuses on fact,s and the generalist leader focuses on relationship.
+The specialist tells their staff they answer; the generalist brings them together to find the answer.

 2) Enabling things to happen, don’t do the work – As the expert, you make decisions based on your unique knowledge.
-As a generalist leader, you do not do the work directly, but you enable things to happen by knowing when to leave things alone and when to intervene.
-This isn’t easy because you have a broad array of responsibilities and you need to be able to tell where trouble lurks:
+As a generalist leader, you do not do the job directly, but you enable things to happen by knowing when to leave things alone and when to intervene.
+This isn’t easy because you have a broad array of responsibilities.
+You need to be able to tell where trouble lurks:

 How?

-• Sit in on meetings between a direct report and his subordinates.
+- Sit in on meetings between a direct report and his subordinates.
 If the conversation is two-way, that’s a good sign.
-If the manager does all the talking and the subordinates are passive, it may be a sign you need to decide if the conversation is healthy.
+If the manager does all the talking and the subordinates are passive, it may be a sign that you need to decide if the conversation is healthy.

-• Get feedback from your network to see if your teams are delivering.
-If the feedback is negative, but the team leader insists everything is on track, there is a problem.
+- Get feedback from your network to see if your teams are delivering.
+If the input is negative, but the team leader insists everything is on track, there is a problem.

 3) Practice seeing the bigger picture, not mastering the details – As a generalist, your value comes from being able to see the big picture better than others.
 The specialist lives heads-down, plotting a detailed course on a map, while the generalist leader is heads-up, looking around and noticing the reefs, icebergs and hazards on the horizon.

-How?
-Start by focusing how a problem is affecting the people two levels below you and two levels above you.
-This tactic challenges you to think deeply, and develop a perspective that will make a real difference to the organization.
+Start by focusing on how a problem is affecting the people two levels below you and two levels above you.
+This tactic challenges you to think deeply and develop a perspective that will make a real difference to the organization.

 Finally